 Functional analysis of the RpoS regulon in Enterobacteriaceae : role in general stress resistance, starvation survival, and virulence of Salmonella (Françoise Norel)

 The alternative sigma factor RpoS plays a central role in stationary phase survival and adaptation of Enterobacteriaceae to stress conditions.
 Most work on the RpoS regulon has been in Escherichia coli K-12 and more than 50 genes regulated by RpoS have been identified so far.
 Interestingly, RpoS is essential for virulence and persistance in mice of the closely related enteric pathogen Salmonella.
-To perform a functional analysis of the RpoS regulon in Salmonella, we isolated RpoS-activated lacZ gene fusions from a bank of S. typhimurium mutants.
+In addition, examination of the rpoS status of human clinical isolates of Salmonella suggests that rpoS plays a role in the pathogenesis of S. Typhimurium in humans or in the transmission cycle of the disease.
+To perform a functional analysis of the RpoS regulon in Salmonella, we isolated RpoS-activated lacZ gene fusions from a bank of S. Typhimurium mutants.
 One-third of the fusions mapped to Salmonella DNA regions not present in E. coli K-12.
 This suggests that the composition of the RpoS regulon differs markedly in the two species.
 Most of the fusions mapped in genes of unidentified function.
 One of these, the katN gene, was shown to encode a non-haem catalase. katN is not present in E. coli K-12 but is conserved in enterohemorrhagic E. coli O157, Klebsiella pneumoniae and Pseudomonas aeruginosa, For most of them, the remaining genes are likely to have metabolic functions.
 They might contribue to adaptation of Enterobacteriaceae to growth conditions in natural environments.

 The WHO Collaborating Centre for Reference and Research on Salmonella (Michel Y. Popoff)

 The objective of this WHO Collaborating Centre is the characterization of new Salmonella serovars and new antigenic factors associated with the somatic or flagellar antigens.
 The centre studies only strains sent by National Reference Centres for Salmonella.
-This year, the centre described 12 new serovars and sent 383 reference strains to National Reference Centres for Salmonella.
-It has also published the new editions of the "Antigenic formulas of the Salmonella serovars" and the "Guidelines for the preparation of Salmonella antisera".
+This year, the centre described 22 new serovars and sent 367 reference strains to National Reference Centres for Salmonella.

 |Publications of the unit on Pasteur's references database|